molehair/annoyer/README.md

 - mongoDB address
   - If you run mongoDB on local, it's likely *mongodb://localhost:27017*
 - server key
-  - Go to `Project Setting` in the firebase console.
+  - Go to `Project Settings` in the firebase console.
   - In `Cloud Messaging` tab, copy `Server key` and paste it.
   - ex) *ABADLmuDA7s:AKA92bfii...fMFR96*
 - sender id